STREAM3/visISC/README.md

 `>> jupyter notebook visISC_tutorial.ipynb`

-If not opened automatically, click  on `visISC_tutorial.ipynb` in the web page that was opened in a web browser.
+If not opened automatically, click  on `visISC_tutorial.ipynb` in the web page that was opened in the web browser.